-There are many new research studies, papers and books that address the growing opportunity gap experienced by children in poverty in 2015.
-This page will list the most salient and informative of these works as they speak to the need for the support of the communities and schools that serve children in poverty as we hope to do through Friends of Adams.
+There are many research studies, papers and books that address the growing opportunity gap experienced by children in poverty.
+This page lists the most salient and informative of these works as they speak to the need for the support of the communities and schools that serve children in poverty as we hope to do through Friends of Adams.

 And why it matters to everyone.